 The annual contribution is 8,500€.
 These funds contribute to the work of GLOBE EU and its activities.

-Current members of the Bee Group are Allianz Global Investors, Dow, Ecolab, Nestlé, Tarkett, Umicore, and Unilever.
+Current members of the Bee Group are Allianz Global Investors, Dow, Eastman, Ecolab, Nestlé, Tarkett, Umicore, and Unilever.

 Although GLOBE EU is not an official Intergroup of the European Parliament and is therefore not subject to the European Parliament rules governing Intergroups, as a registered non-profit international organisation under Belgian law (AISBL) GLOBE EU must report its financial interests to the Registry of the Belgian Commercial Court (Greffe du Tribunal du Commerce / Griffie van de Rechtbank van Koophandel) by 30th June every year.
 In addition, GLOBE EU’s own Rules of Procedure provide a framework for disclosure of financial and programme-related information.